falcon78/myArticles/HyperSkill/JsonXmlConverter/Collections/sets.md

   data type.
 - Sets inherit all methods from `Collection<E>` interface, but doesn't add any new ones.
 - Common methods of sets are:
-  - `containes(Object o)` returns true only specified object is in the collection.
+  - `contains(Object o)` returns true only specified object is in the collection.
   - `add(E element)` adds a new element to the set.
   - `addAll(Collection<E> coll)` adds all elements from other collections to this set.
+    - known as *union* in maths term.
   - `retainAll(Collection<E> coll)` retains only the elements in this set that are contained in the specified collection.
+    - known as *intersection* in maths term.
   - `removeAll(Collection<E> coll)` removes from this set all elements that are contained in the specified collection.
+    - known as *difference* in maths term.
   - `size()` size of the collection.
   - `isEmpty()`
   - `clear()` Removes all elements.